-All DG, including PV systems, introduce additional power at the customer location that has not been planned to exist when it was first designed.
+All DG, including PV systems, introduces additional power at the customer location that has not been planned to exist when it was first designed.
 With this new addition, some technical issues and difficulties face the utility companies at the interconnection side.
-Some of these technical issues can be overcome by early adoption of standards and some are enforced after the systems are installed.
+Some of these technical issues can be overcome by early adoption of standards, and some are enforced after the systems are installed.

 Islanding is the undesired condition when the DG source, such as a PV system, continues to supply power to the grid during a utility outage.
 This may cause a serious safety hazard to utility workers who are exposed to unexpected energized power lines.
 To prevent damage to personnel and equipment, all grid-bound inverters must be able to detect outages and block power transfer to meet UL 1741 equipment testing standard.
 Inverters with such capability are referred to as anti-islanding inverters.
 However, Bimodal inverters may function in stand-alone mode of operation while being disconnected from the utility grid line during outages.

 Power quality is a topic that discusses several electrical performance parameters, such as voltage, frequency, and harmonic distortion.
 Power quality of a grid can be affected by loads and equipment connected to the grid, such as power electronics equipment that operates on discrete modes and causes quality issues, which may damage sensitive equipment or create hotspots in transformers.
 Since DG sources including PV inverters contain switching devices, most utilities are concerned about the interconnection of PV systems and power quality issues associated with it.
 For that reason, utilities mandate that all DG interconnected equipment must meet certain power quality limits such as current harmonics, voltage flickers, and other parameters and utilities must continuously monitor these parameters to insure a reliable grid operation.